LukeZvada/Capstone-TourVana/README.md

 ### TourVana
 For my front end capstone at Nashville Software School, I created an app for tour managers in the entertainment business that acts as a tool to allow them to easily view deal memos (contract summary), as well as upload settlement reports and expense receipts / info.
 For this project, I used React, Javascript, CSS, HTML, Material UI, Chart.js, and Cloudinary.
+You can find a video demo here. https://www.youtube.com/watch?v=zSTCjRObvec&feature=youtu.be

 ### Preview
 ![Screenshot](TourvanaPreview.png)